oddcod3/Phantom-Evasion/README.md

 ## Version 0.3 released!

-Phantom-Evasion is an antivirus evasion tool written in python able to generate metamorphic malware capable to detect sandbox artifacts and delay payload execution (EXECUTION TIME RANGE 30 seconds - 120 seconds, tested on "win10 vbox 2core 2gb Ram").
+Phantom-Evasion is an antivirus evasion tool written in python able to generate metamorphic malware capable to detect sandbox artifacts and delay payload execution (EXECUTION TIME RANGE: 30/120 seconds, tested on "win10 vbox 2core 2gb Ram").
 The aim of this tool is to make antivirus evasion an easy task for pentesters with the use of prewitten modules that require minimal knowledge and grant excellent results.